- 1 Descanso Beach: Catalina Island, CA

 Punta Bete: Riviera Maya, Mexico

-While the fall months technically coincide with hurricane season in this region, the considerable upsides of the season are that hotels and resorts offer great deals, the beaches are less crowded, and the weather is generally still perfect for swimming.
+While the fall months technically coincide with hurricane season in this region, the considerable upsides during the fall months are that hotels and resorts offer great deals, the beaches are less crowded, and the weather is generally still perfect for swimming.
 Chances are when you fantasize about a classic Caribbean beach it looks a lot like this stretch south of Cancun: calm, crystal-clear water, pure white sand and palm trees beneath a flawless blue sky.
 Punta Bete also happens to service three of Mexico’s most over-the-top resorts: Rosewood, Fairmont and Banyan Tree Mayakoba.
 In case a day beachside isn’t soothing enough, book time at the Southeast Asian–inspired Banyan Tree Spa, where the Thai-style massages in over-water villas are utterly transporting.

 Coral Bay: Cyprus